nautobot/nautobot-app-device-onboarding/docs/dev/dev_environment.md

 This project is managed by [Python Poetry](https://python-poetry.org/) and has a few requirements to setup your development environment:

-1. Install Poetry, see the [Poetry Documentation](https://python-poetry.org/docs/#installation) for your operating system.
+1. Install Poetry, see the [Poetry documentation](https://python-poetry.org/docs/#installation) for your operating system.
 2. Install Docker, see the [Docker documentation](https://docs.docker.com/get-docker/) for your operating system.
+3. Install Docker-compose, see the [Docker-compose documentation](https://github.com/docker/compose) for your operation system.

-Once you have Poetry and Docker installed you can run the following commands (in the root of the repository) to install all other development dependencies in an isolated Python virtual environment:
+Once you have Poetry, Docker, and Docker-compose installed you can run the following commands (in the root of the repository) to install all other development dependencies in an isolated Python virtual environment:

 ```shell
 poetry shell